A minimum viable product (MVP) is the best way to test whether or not your groundbreaking idea is going to be a hit.

 When you choose a car, there are no better or worse solutions.
 It all depends on your needs, context, and budget.
 We also cannot say that greenfield is always better than brownfield, or vice versa.

 It may be that brownfield software development will be more expensive because we have to start with an audit, a thorough check of the code, and verification of what is in the grass.
-It may turn out to be a more difficult option.
+So it may turn out to be a more challenging option.
 However, if the changes are not too significant, it may turn out to be the right one.

 Integrating with existing software sounds easy on the surface- after all, many SaaS applications do it all the time, and services like IFTTT and Zapier make it look easy.
-But integrations are a thorny topic for MVPs for a number of reasons.
+But integrations are a thorny topic for MVPs for several reasons.

 Many modern software products give development partners access to their code, documentation, or publicly released API that allows other software to integrate with their platform.
-In these cases, integrations can be managed, and the risks can be predicted and understood prior to launch.
+In these cases, integrations can be managed, and the risks can be predicted and understood before launch.

 If these connections are unavailable, however, or the partner company is not cooperating, then these integrations may not even be possible, and the effort spent investigating it may be better used elsewhere.